bcedu/VGrive/README.md

 </p>

 ### Manual Instalation

-You will need the following packages, that can be installed through apt:
-- gobject-2.0
-- glib-2.0
-- gtk+-3.0
-- gee-0.8

 Download last release (zip file), extract files and enter to the folder where they where extracted.